TSP 0-46-0

 Tomato and pepper

-2-3 kg/ha per application via fertigation during the early stages of growth.
+2-3 kg/m² per application via hydro-lubrication during the early stages of development.

 Olives